Emap.FM - Internet Radio for World Wide Ethno Music and Reports

 Friedl said that apart from music performances and concerts, the programme also includes Film brunches with film shows on Sundays at 1pm and later at 3.30pm Literature salons, where readings and music/text collages take place – hereto Friedl made mention of Otto Lechner together with a Swiss Artist, Anne Bennent.

 Friedl also spoke of the so-called “Quetschen- Freitags” – quetschen meaning squeeze in Austrian German – is foreseen for local accordion players.
 In AERA, the planned venue for this event, musicians and the public can gather there on the respective Fridays and take part in music making or simply participate in accordion sessions.

 Friedl also spoke of a new event added to this year’s festival for children, planned for the 18th and 19th of March.
 Its called “Abenteuernacht” (ie. Adventure night)

 to take place in “Dschungel Wien”.
 Children from the age of 9 years on, would be animated into theater making and introduced to the accordion as a music instrument, its technical aspects and then after dinner they would spend the night there, for which they have to bring sleeping bags etc.

 Further still, regarding new programme additions, Friedl made mention of a general Information Center for the festival, which would be accommodated in the Österreichisches Volksliedswerk, an Institute involved with research and documentation of the Austrian folk music.
-Apart from festival informations, tickets for the festival events will also be sold there.
+In addition to festival information, tickets are also sold there for the festival events.

 At the same time, an exhibition of accordion collection by the 80 year old Hannes Tannheiser, will be shown in the Institute.